deyihu/maptalks.tileclip/README.md

 * This plugin requires the runtime environment to support [OffscreenCanvas](https://developer.mozilla.org/zh-CN/docs/Web/API/OffscreenCanvas)

 * Considering performance, all operations are completed within the web worker

+* If you are familiar with other map engines, you can also apply them to other map engines  [leaflet demo](https://deyihu.github.io/maptalks.tileclip/demo/leaflet.html)

 ## Examples